-For no reason in particular, it took me a while to get to see Let The Right One In, in fact it wasn’t until about a year and a half after it’s release that I finally got to view it.
+For no reason in particular, it took me a while to get to see Let The Right One In, in fact it wasn’t until about a year and a half after its release that I finally got to view it.
 I found a film entirely worthy of the great praise it was getting, both a touching coming of age story and the most interesting take on the vampire in a long long time.
-Therefore I was most disappointed to hear that bloody Hollywood had decided to remake it so soon after it had been released, and surely they would cock it up?
+Therefore I was most disappointed to hear that bloody Hollywood had decided to remake it so soon after it had been released.
+Surely they would cock it up?
 Let The Right One In was a film of unique subtlety, of a very European kind, and of a kind that Hollywood is not usually good at doing.
 Matt Reeves set himself a huge task with adapting the film and trying to match it.
 Did he succeed?
-Well, with a surprising number of good reviews for a remake of a much like non-English language film, and a lot of good word of mouth, I wasn’t really surprised to find that Let Me In is also a good movie, a film that does no disgrace to the original and in some ways works even better.
+Well, with a surprising number of good reviews for a remake of a much liked non-English language film, and a lot of good word of mouth, I wasn’t really surprised to find that Let Me In is also a good movie, a film that does no disgrace to the original and in some ways works even better.

 If anyone reading this hasn’t actually seen Let The Right One In, then Let Me In is definitely worth a watch.
-I actually have a feeling that if you see Let Me In before Let The Right One In, you stand a good chance of preferring it.
-It tells the same story just as well and although maybe Kodi Smith-McPhee and Chloe Moritz aren’t quite as strong as their predecessors [strange after Moritz’s barnstorming turn in Kick Ass], generally any aspects that are not done as effectively are balanced by things that are or better.
+I actually have a feeling that if you see the new film first, you stand a good chance of preferring it.
+It tells the same story just as well and, although maybe Kodi Smith-McPhee and Chloe Moritz aren’t quite as strong as their predecessors [strange after Moritz’s barnstorming turn in Kick Ass], generally any aspects that are not done as effectively are balanced by things that are or are better.
 It’s just that, as good as it is, I had a bit of a problem with it being as close to Let The Right One In as it was.
 I haven’t read the novel, but it seems like there are things unused in the first version which were almost crying out to be used in the second version and would have made it more of its own film.

 [pt-filmtitle]Let Me In[/pt-filmtitle]